minhhoangbui/minhhoangbui.github.io/_posts/2018-6-1-sagemaker-tut.md

 image: img/sagemaker_tut/eyecatch_sagemaker.png
 ---

 Nowadays, deployment plays a major role in applying Deep Learning in daily life.
 We could build an algorithm and develop a demo in our development machine.
-However, to put these algorithm in production at large scale, using Deep Learning frameword offered by large corporation is a requirement.
+However, to put these algorithm in production at large scale, using Deep Learning framework offered by large corporation is a requirement.
 Today, I will introduce AWS SageMaker from Amazon.

 # I. What is SageMaker